Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-IhkY2l-QHQQ.md

 ### Transcript

-> who in the office will be worth the most points in the awesome sink that's a pretty interesting question um yeah in terms of rarity or i think uh i think the the office dogs are worth the most in the office in the uh awesome sink if i had to sink the dogs yeah i think the the office doggos okay ux designers are always worth the most i guess that's true
+> who in the office will be worth the most points in the awesome sink that's a pretty interesting question, yeah in terms of rarity or i think, i think the the office dogs are worth the most in the office in the, awesome sink if i had to sink the dogs yeah i think the the office doggos okay ux designers are always worth the most i guess that's true